kc-z-e-n/PopcornTogether/README.md

 |Community reviews|Allow users to pool reviews on movies they have watched|Gives users a better idea of what they can expect from movies they are interested in|
 |Movie Match|For users who are unsure of what movie they want to watch, they would be able to specify a set of filters and random films will be generated and suggested to the user.
 We aim to mimic a social media for-you page layout for this|With a general idea of what kind of film they want to watch, users can begin to browse for movies that interest them.
 This feature targets users who do not know the exact movie they want to watch or are just looking for more|

+## Feature Descriptions
+The following section details the functionality and organisation of the respective features in PopcornTogether.

 <ins>Landing page</ins>
 ![landing page](Images/landing_.png)

 The user will first arrive on the **landing page**.
 From here, they are able to access the movie search function without logging in.
+This will be further expanded on in the movie search feature below.

-Other features such as Friends list, Account profile, and Watched / Wish lists will prompt the user to login first.
+ Other features such as Friends list, Account profile, and Watched / Wish lists will prompt the user to login first, and is protected using an isAuthenticated function which checks for an active session before allowing access, it will redirect the user to the authentication page if no valid session is detected.

 ![landing page](Images/landing.png)

 After logging in, the user will be redirected to the landing page once again, they will now be able to access the various features.
+They will also be able to logout of their account.

 ## Account
 Core feature